Corn Yield Forecast: The fundamentals

 Corn Yield Forecast: Weather

-It’s possible to remove the technology tend from the history of corn yield data.
-Doing so removes the impact of the technology trend.
-The information that remains, based on the model stated above, is the impact of weather conditions on corn yields.
+The technology trend can be estimated from the corn yield history data.
+Doing so removes the isolates the role of the technology trend relative to yield variations.
+The information that remains, based on the model stated above, is the variations in corn yield due to the impact of weather conditions such as temperature, precipitation, and soil moisture.

 The technology trend estimation for this blog post is measured as the simple linear trend of corn data above over time.
 For implementation in CropProphet, however, we use a much more sophisticated method to estimate the technology trend.

-Using techniques of Big Data analytics and machine learning, it’s possible to include the impact of weather on the forecasted end of season yields.
+Using techniques associated with Big Data analytics and machine learning, it’s possible to model the impact of weather on the end of season yields.
 The process used for CropProphet seeks to find the optimal relationship between weather and corn in regions smaller than states.

 Corn Yield Forecast: Example from 2012